 Discount Rate GASB 74 and 75 require that the discount rate be based on the yield or index rate for 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 This valuation report will serve as the basis for the Commonwealth's trust and employer financial reporting disclosure requirements under GASB Nos.
 74 and 75.
-Accordingly, the discount rate used to determine the June 30, 2022 benefit obligation is based on the 20-year Bond Buyer GO Index.
+Accordingly, the discount rate used to determine the June 30, 2023 benefit obligation is based on the 20-year Bond Buyer GO Index.
 Long-Term Expected Rate of Return The expected return in the OPEB Investment Pool is based on a building block method incorporating the underlying inflation assumption and expected real returns and investment expenses.
-The selected rate was supported by analyzing the target asset allocation and benchmark return expectations from PA Treasury and publicly available sources as of June 30, 2022.
+The selected rate was supported by analyzing the target asset allocation and benchmark return expectations from publicly available sources as of June 30, 2023.
 Inflation, Payroll Growth, Salary Scale, Disability Incidence, Withdrawal, Early and Normal Retirement Assumptions updated to be consistent with assumptions recommended by the Commonwealth of Pennsylvania SERS 2015-2019 experience study and adopted by the Board in July 2020.
 Mortality The annuitant, survivor, and disabled participant base mortality table is consistent with the Commonwealth of Pennsylvania SERS 2015-2019 experience study, with the exception of using a headcount-weighted instead of an amount-weighted mortality table.
 The PUB-2010 tables were released by the Retirement Plans Experience Committee ("RPEC") of the Society of Actuaries ("SOA") in January 2019.
 The PUB-2010 tables represent a complete benchmark of U.S. public pension plan mortality experience.
 The plan does not have fully credible pre-retirement mortality experience, so the Pub-2010 General Employees Headcount-Weighted Mortality Tables were used for the pre-retirement mortality assumption.
 Beginning in 2015, the SOA RPEC has released an annual update to the mortality improvement scale, with each of these scales reflecting an additional year of Social Security Administration ("SSA") data.
-Scale MP-2021 was used for this valuation as the most recently available mortality improvement scale from the SOA.
+RPEC did not release an update to Mortality Improvement Scale MP-2021 due to the impact of the COVID-19 pandemic on 2020 Social Security data.
+Therefore, Scale MP-2021 incorporates the most current information available from the Social Security Administration ("SSA"), extended further by RPEC using a methodology similar to that used by SSA.